-Beacon technology is poised to change the way consumers interact with brands, making devices more helpful and revolutionizing the way retail marketers measure the offline impact of online ads.
+Beacon technology is poised to change the way consumers interact with brands, making devices more helpful and revolutionizing the way retailers measure the offline impact of online ads.

 For consumers, this means a frictionless shopping experience, with fewer gaps between channels.
-For retail marketers, it means reaching the right person at the right time with the right message, with new and improved metrics to measure success.
+For retailers, it means reaching the right person at the right time with the right message, with new and improved metrics to measure success.

 Enabling a seamless, cross-channel shopping experience

 To understand beacon technology, look back at one of the oldest: lighthouses.
 Just as lighthouses mark locations with beams of light, beacons are physical landmarks that send signals to mobile devices.

 These beacon signals enhance how people connect to their surroundings by giving their phones a much better idea about where they are.
 Think of a busy dad paying for parking through the Instant App associated with the beacon in a parking meter, or the young professional checking out popular times for her favorite restaurant so that she doesn't have to wait.

 Nearby Notifications makes shopping better by helping shoppers get things done with their phone, such as scanning items to get reviews or splitting the bill for their table in a restaurant.
 The technology also makes it easier for consumers to get useful information, whether that means seeing if an item is in stock or locating that same item while in-store.